 These are a few basic questions to ask when purchasing furniture.

 Where does the wood come from?

-The most important consideration with wood is to ensure that it was legally harvested from responsibly managed forests.
+The most important consideration with wood is to ensure that it has not contributed to deforestation, but was legally harvested from responsibly managed forests.
 Look for certified, reclaimed, North American, or plantation grown woods.

 Is the wood third-party certified?

 Look for the seals of legitimate third-party certifiers that have high standards and the ability to monitor how well the company is keeping up with their eco-friendly goals.
 One example is the Forest Stewardship Council (FSC) - the gold standard in wood certification.
 In North America, you can also look for Sustainable Forestry Initiative (SFI).